vChewing/vChewing-LibVanguard/README.md

 // This code is released under the SPDX-License-Identifier: `LGPL-3.0-or-later`.
 ```

-An exception is that the unit tests of the Homa Sentence Assembler utilizes certain contents extracted from libvchewing-data which is released under BSD-3-Clause.
+An exception is that the unit tests of some components (e.g.: TrieKit, Homa Sentence Assembler, etc.) utilizes certain contents extracted from libvchewing-data which is released under BSD-3-Clause.

 ```text
 // (c) 2021 and onwards The vChewing Project (BSD-3-Clause).